 As we’ve talked about plenty on this blog, it’s absolutely critical that retailers keep an accurate physical inventory count at all times.
-It’s important to maintain proper levels of inventory to prevent your warehouse and storage from being overwhelmed by overstocks but also to keep all of your shelves full and customers buying what they came for.
+It’s important to maintain proper levels of inventory to prevent your warehouse and storage from being overwhelmed by overstock but also to keep all of your shelves full and customers buying what they came for.

 That, unfortunately, doesn’t mean it’s easy.
 Managerial errors, various sales channels, theft, inventory shrinkage, and more all make it remarkably hard to keep your physical stock optimized.

-Luckily, there are ways to ensure that your inventory stock is always in good shape.
+Luckily, there are ways to ensure your inventory stock is always in good shape.
 Getting the right inventory management system is the first step.
 But from there, you should think about cycle counting vs. physical count.
-Both give you more insight into your business operations, but for many SMBs, one will be more useful from the other.
+Both give you more insight into your business operations, but for many SMBs, one will be more useful than the other.

 Let’s define each of these and then help you determine which system is better for your business.
 And once you decide on the best plan of action, we can help your store implement the right tools to make it automated and convenient.